 - Configure

-- Layer in a Caddy reverse proxy for HTTPS.
+- Install Caddy and configure reverse proxy for HTTPS.

 - Fix MTU if large traffic stalls.

 The hardest part is rarely WireGuard itself.
-It’s NAT rules, routing logic, and MTU edge cases.
+It’s understanding which traffic flows through which iptables chains, and MTU edge cases.
 Once you understand those pieces, the rest falls into place.

 If you want to go further: